UCA Coin Price Hits $0.0008 on Exchanges (UCA)

-UCA Coin (CURRENCY:UCA) traded 16.8% lower against the dollar during the 24-hour period ending at 11:00 AM Eastern on February 6th.
-UCA Coin has a total market capitalization of $1.75 million and approximately $9,567.00 worth of UCA Coin was traded on exchanges in the last 24 hours.
+UCA Coin (CURRENCY:UCA) traded 4.3% higher against the dollar during the 24-hour period ending at 7:00 AM Eastern on February 8th.
+UCA Coin has a total market capitalization of $1.82 million and approximately $8,533.00 worth of UCA Coin was traded on exchanges in the last 24 hours.
 One UCA Coin coin can currently be bought for $0.0008 or 0.00000002 BTC on cryptocurrency exchanges.
-In the last seven days, UCA Coin has traded 3.6% lower against the dollar.
+In the last seven days, UCA Coin has traded 3.4% lower against the dollar.

 Here’s how similar cryptocurrencies have performed in the last 24 hours: